Canada Immigration News

 3. Faster processing times and other additional benefits

-Canada is also introducing new measures to speed up the processing of work permits, study permits, permanent resident, and family sponsorship applications for Hong Kong residents.
+Canada is also introducing new measures to speed up the processing of work permits, study permits, permanent residents, and family sponsorship applications for Hong Kong residents.
 This will allow Hong Kong residents to reach their goals quicker and encourage youth to study or work in Canada.

 In addition, Hong Kong residents currently living in Canada don’t have to pay a processing fee to extend their visas.
 The immigration department will resume processing International Experience Canada (IEC) applications for Hong Kong youth, which has been paused due to the coronavirus pandemic.
 Hong Kong residents and other IEC candidates can travel to Canada under the IEC during travel restrictions as long as they have a job offer.